HassanA13/SoundEmotionRecognitionUsingClassifiers/README.md

 There are 9 emotions available: "neutral", "calm", "happy" "sad", "angry", "fear", "disgust", "ps" (pleasant surprise) and "boredom".
 ## Features
 ### Telegram
-integration with telegram: you can record your voice using telegram and the answer will deliver through it.
+integration with telegram: you can record your voice using telegram bot and the result of detected emotion will be sent by the bot; keeping in mind that the code must be running.
 ### Classifiers
-Here I use confusion matrix to choice which's the best classifier for my case.
+I used a Confusion Matrix to determine the best classifier.
 - MLPClassifier
 - GradientBoostingClassifier
 - SVC